octo-technology/OpenTezos/docs/dapp/taquito.md

 # Conclusion

-_Taquito_ provides developpers with all the possible interactions with a Tezos network: it can read all the data from a blockchain, send transactions, originate a contract...
+_Taquito_ provides developers with all the possible interactions with a Tezos network: it can read all the data from a blockchain, send transactions, originate a contract...
 Dapps can be built with such a tool.

 However, dapps require a keys management.
 In our example, there was a single key to manage.
-In real-life dapps, each user will want to use a key that he owns.
-That is were _wallets_ come in play: those tools are built upon _Taquito_ and make dapps more user-friendly. _Taquito_ can also be used alon with those wallets.
+In real-life dapps, each user will want to safely use a key that he owns.
+That is where _wallets_ come in play: those tools are built upon _Taquito_ and make dapps more user-friendly. _Taquito_ can also be used along with those wallets.